 Professor of Pediatrics and Pharmacology

 Associate Director Pediatric Emergency Medicine

 Professor of Emergency Medicine, Associate Professor of Pediatrics

 Albert Einstein Medical School

-This activity is intended for emergency, trauma, and surgical physicians and nurses.
+This education activity is intended for emergency medicine and pediatric physicians.

 Accreditation and Credit Designation: